jabedek/frontend-ts-library/README.md

 ## _Extra Sh!t for Frontend Development!_

-Frotools provides basic extensions for Math, Promise, String, Array globals objects.
+This library provides basic extensions for Math, Promise, String, Array globals objects.
 Also it adds some additional utils related to other areas.
 All these functions will amp your work on building components/views/custom-html-elements etc.

 ## Features